potential pitfalls or "This confusing thing happened and . . . ???"

-1) A profile that says little other than, "I get hot for women who are taller and somewhat more masculine-acting than myself, especially those with wild hair or lovely eyes.
+First, a profile that says little other than, "I get hot for women who are taller and somewhat more masculine-acting than myself, especially those with wild hair or lovely eyes.
 I'll enjoy it if you compliment me on my appearance, I'll think it's sweet and completely charming if you open my doors, and I'll melt if you bite me on the backs of my shoulders.
 I'm revving up now just thinking about it!
-Email me if that sounds appealing!!!!!"
+Email me if that sounds appealing!"

 Which profile do you think would attract a more considered, long-term relationship-seeker?

 Which profile do you think would likely attract someone looking for a briefer, more casual encounter?

 We debated about mentioning this next part, because . . . well . . . it kinda makes us sound like prudes, which we aren't.
 It also makes us sound like we might not enjoy looking at photos of women in various poses.
 Except . . . we definitely do. (grin)

 A number of women have written in complaining about receiving what they felt were an inexplicably large number of disrespectfully explicit "come-on" type responses.

 And then we looked at their photos, and they were usually posed like a p-o-r-n star.
 (Dashes in that word there because we don't want that indexed by search engines, thinking that's what this site is for, because that would be inaccurate.)

 Not that there's anything wrong with posing like that, nope, not at all.
 But if that's the first impression you make, it will probably frame the nature of the responses you receive.

 We think with the "p-o-r-n-ification" of our culture, particularly in the United States, some women get "sucked in" to thinking those are always the sort of photos they should post because they most resemble magazine covers, many television ads, or even actual p-o-r-n.

 And then because these sort of images have become so ubiquitous, they might not seem seem odd choices for even a "serious" personal profile.